ryanmio/AI-Ethics-and-Policy/Guidelines.md

 ---

 ## # AI Tools and Training
+Misusing AI tools can lead to serious issues, including privacy breaches and data leaks.
+Organizations should maintain oversight and control access to AI tool and invest in AI training and development.

-## 11. AI Training and Development
+## 9. AI Training and Development

 | Policy Level | Description |
 |--------------|-------------|